3lvis/Sync/Source/NSManagedObject-SyncPropertyMapper/README.md

         return true
     }

-    // Used to transform before inserting into Core Data using `hyp_fill(with:) override func transformedValue(_ value: Any?) -> Any? {
+    // Used to transform before inserting into Core Data using `fill(with:) override func transformedValue(_ value: Any?) -> Any? {
         guard let valueToTransform = value as?
 Array<String> else {
             return value